Skip to main content

 Concentrated stock positions

-When a single position is a meaningful share of net worth, the tax side and the portfolio side have to be run together.
-Exchange funds, direct-indexed tax loss harvesting, charitable strategies, and staged sales all live in this conversation.
+When one position is a large share of net worth, the tax side and the portfolio side must be run together.
+Staged sales, direct indexing, exchange funds, and charitable strategies all apply.

 General educational descriptions.
 The actual treatment of your specific grants depends on the plan documents, grant type, and personal facts.
 This is not tax or investment advice.